-Stronger Through the Seasons: Preparing Your Body for Winter with Pilates
+Stronger in Winter: Prepare Your Body with Pilates

 As autumn settles over Wimbledon, mornings turn crisp and the light fades earlier each day.
 Many of us feel our motivation dip.
 Outdoor workouts become less appealing, and long hours spent sitting or commuting start to take a toll on posture and energy.